cap-js/docs/java/cds-data.md

 ---
 synopsis: >
-  This section describes how data is represented and used in the CAP Java SDK.
+  This section describes how CDS data is represented and used in CAP Java.
 status: released
 uacp: Used as link target from Help Portal at https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/9186ed9ab00842e1a31309ff1be38792.html
 ---